inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 Green satin:
 * Pull compensation percentage: 0 -75
-* Check swap rails
+* Check Swap Rails
 * Random satin width increase: 0
-* Random satin width decreas: 0 -50 (so it will be an increase)
+* Random satin width decrease: 0 -50 (so it will be an increase)
 * Random seed: 7 (or whatever you entered for the other column)